wryao64/NameSayer4/README.md

 ## About / Setup
 The target users of this app are students practising the names of their classmates.
 To help it appeal to students, there are features like:
-- a dark background to make it easy on eyes when students are grinding away at nighttime on assignments such as this one!
+- a dark background to make it easy on eyes when students are grinding away at night
-- rewards for practising names in the form of memes!
+- rewards for practising names in the form of pictures of cute animals

 NameSayer is an app to help you practise how to pronounce names.
 Names come from a database (that can be found in the assets/names directory).

-Features include:
-- You can upload a text file of names (may be buggy)
-- It concatenates audio for names separated by hyphens and spaces together (may also be buggy)
-- You can create your own recordings of names and compare them against the database

 The file structure should be all set up for you to start staight away.